maytronics-op/mean-stack-example/README.md

 # MEAN Stack Sample Application

-This is a simple CRUD application built using the MEAN (MongoDB, Express, Angular, Node.js) stack.
+This is a simple CRUD application built using the MEAN stack (MongoDB, Express, Angular, Node.js).
 You can also follow the step-by-step [tutorial](https://www.mongodb.com/languages/mean-stack-tutorial) for building this application.

+The code source is: `https://github.com/mongodb-developer/mean-stack-example`.

 ![Demonstration of the web application](demo.gif)

 ## How To Run

 Set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter in `server/.env`.
 Make sure you replace the username and password placeholders with your own credentials.

 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net/meanStackExample?retryWrites=true&w=majority